 For the pumpkin puree, of course I used some of the giant pumpkin we grew in our garden!

-I explain how to make pumpkin puree and other traditional recipes in my cookbook of homemade recipes.
+I explain how to make pumpkin puree and other traditional recipes such as pumpkin pie in my cookbook of homemade recipes.

 I'm going to get lots of pumpkin bread loaves and pumpkin pie out of this one.
 It weighed around 22 or 23 pounds!